Area Agencies on Aging: What is an Area Agency on Aging?

 - Legal Services New York City – helping low-income New Yorkers navigate the civil legal system

-- Legal Services for the Elderly, Disabled or Disadvantaged of Western New York – free civil legal services primarily to individuals age 60 and over
+- Elder Justice of Western New York – free civil legal services primarily to individuals age 60 and over

 - Nassau/Suffolk Law Services – helping the poor (and agencies that help the poor) vindicate their rights under the law